gocardless/angularjs-style-guide/README.md

 ### Templates

-1. Use one-time binding syntax when rendered data does not change during use.
+1. Use the one-time binding syntax when data does not change after first render.
-_Why_: Avoids unnecessary and potentially expensive `$watch`ers.
+_Why_: Avoids unnecessary expensive `$watch`ers.

 ```html
 <!-- Recommended -->